MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 The Connector Administrator role enables users to run only the Rights Management (RMS) connector.

-These administrative roles don't grant permissions to management consoles, or support tracking and revoking documents for users.
+These administrative roles don't grant permissions to management consoles.
+The Connector Administrator role also does not support tracking and revoking documents for users.

 To assign either of these administrative roles, use the AIPService PowerShell cmdlet, [Add-AipServiceRoleBasedAdministrator](/powershell/module/aipservice/add-aipservicerolebasedadministrator).